How older adults are able to move around is more important than you probably imagine.

 Given the gravity of these common red flags, it would be easy to assume regular checkups by physicians would lead to education and support of seniors to avoid these negative outcomes.
 Unfortunately, because pulmonary and cardiac conditions take the main stage in screenings, mobility often gets pushed so far back, it’s often completely ignored in doctor visits.

 The CDC recommends the simple “Timed Up and Go Test,” or TUG.
-Where a person is timed getting up from their chair, walking a line, walking back, and sitting back down again.
+Where a person is timed getting up from their chair, walking in a line, walking back, and sitting back down again.
 It’s an easy and accurate measure for someone’s mobility.
 Even this quick test, however, is usually skipped at appointments.

 If you’re like most senior living center administrator’s you want to have happy residents, happy staff, and a balanced budget.
 Putting time and effort into improving and maintaining the mobility of your residents is an easy “pinch of prevention” for “a pound of cure.”